gjeschke/MMMx/docs/source/flex.rst

     *   ``mode`` - acceptance mode, can be 'uniform' or 'individual', default is 'uniform'
 Remarks
     *   this option requires that full distance distributions are used as restraints
-    *   with the acceptance key switches, a variant of von-Neumann rejection sampling is used
+    *   if this key is present, a variant of von-Neumann rejection sampling is used
-    *   by default, Gaussian restraints are used even if full distributions are provided
+    *   by default, Flex uses Gaussian-restraint sampling, even if full distributions are provided; the ``acceptance`` key must be present for von-Neumann rejection sampling
     *   the higher `threshold` is, the faster is model generaton, but the worse is agreement of the raw ensemble with distance distributions
     *   use higher `threshold` if model yield is too low for the downstream part of the pipeline